 Recovering from a car accident is not easy.
 It also is not cheap.
 If you were injured in the accident, your medical bills would add up quickly, and you could fall behind on your other bills if you are unable to work.
 Fortunately, if someone else was at fault in the accident, you may be entitled to financial compensation under Louisiana law.

 To recover the financial compensation you deserve, you need to be able to prove that someone else was at fault.
 In most cases, this “someone” is the other driver.
-But, there are also other possibilities, and it will be important for you to work with an experienced attorney to explore all options you have available.
+But, there are also other possibilities, and it will be important for you to work with an experienced auto accident lawyer to explore all options you have available.

 12 Reasons You Might Be Entitled to Compensation for Your Car Accident